Our Story

 1999 First commission for Oxford University

 Our earliest David Harber commission for Oxford University was this vertical strip dial for Magdalen College.
-Over the years we have installed twelve sundials at the universities of Oxford and Cambridge.
+Over the years we have installed 12 sundials at the universities of Oxford and Cambridge.

 1999 Lockhinge